sunknudsen/bitcoin-node-docker/README.md

 ### Run Bitcoin Knots and route traffic over Tor (outbound-only)

 > Heads-up: replace `Docker` with external volume name (if applicable).

-> Heads-up: use this profile when running node while tethering over cellular networks (**warning:** block download can still use significant bandwidth so syncing node beforehand is recommended).

 ```console
 $ utilities/run.sh \